baguswjksn/blog/_posts/2022-04-03-what-makes-a-strong-password.md

 title: What Makes a Password Strong
 tags: tutorial
 permalink: what-makes-a-strong-password
+desc: why an understanding of human habits can defeat the most powerful algorithms
 ---

 Before we start, try to forget everything you know about passwords.
 Rules like “Passwords must include a capital letter and a number” or those little “strength meters” that give you the reassuring green checkmark that your password is impenetrable are dangerously misleading and incomplete.
 Some of the reasons are mathematical, but a lot of it has to do with human behavior as well.
 Let’s take a look at the math behind the curtain, and why an understanding of human habits can defeat the most powerful algorithms.